NOW / SOON:

 Sophie-Gips-Höfe, Sophienstr.
 21, 10178 Berlin

-Participating artists: Orawan Arunrak, Benjamin Busch, Johannes Büttner, Rob Crosse, Simon Denny, Willem de Rooij, Grayson Earle, Sarah Friend, Tian Guoxin, Heyon Han, Tang Han, Calla Henkel & Max Pitegoff, Julian Irlinger, Sebastian Jefford, Paul Kolling, Ida Lawrence, Maness, Zoë Claire Miller, Simone Mine Koza, Shirin Mohammad, Nnenna Onuoha, Shirin Sabahi, Anna-Lisa Scherfose, Ernie Wang, Jasmin Werner, Arts of the Working Class.
+Orawan Arunrak, Benjamin Busch, Johannes Büttner, Rob Crosse, Simon Denny, Willem de Rooij, Grayson Earle, Sarah Friend, Tian Guoxin, Heyon Han, Tang Han, Calla Henkel & Max Pitegoff, Julian Irlinger, Sebastian Jefford, Paul Kolling, Ida Lawrence, Maness, Zoë Claire Miller, Simone Mine Koza, Shirin Mohammad, Nnenna Onuoha, Shirin Sabahi, Anna-Lisa Scherfose, Ernie Wang, Jasmin Werner, Arts of the Working Class.

-Image: Heyon Hay
+Image: Heyon Han

 FERMENTED FEELINGS